Skip to main content

 March 7, 2023Sydney Syndicate$333,000

-Alex Ulrich—a former director of the Australian subsidiary Creativemass Enterprises—was appointed sole director of the U.S. holding company on April 12, 2023.
+Alex Ulrich — a former director of the Australian subsidiary Creativemass Enterprises — was appointed sole director of the U.S. holding company on April 12, 2023.
 Ulrich's role later drew scrutiny from the U.S. Trustee, who noted that one of the "Protesting Noteholders" receiving 100% recovery in the chapter 11 case was indirectly held by Ulrich.

-On March 15, 2023—six days after the ATO's formal question about the R&D tax claim—Creativemass Enterprises Pty Ltd entered voluntary administration under Australian law.
+On March 15, 2023 — six days after the ATO's formal question about the R&D tax claim — Creativemass Enterprises Pty Ltd entered voluntary administration under Australian law.
 Michael Hogan and Christian Sprowles of HoganSprowles were appointed as administrators.
 On April 28, 2023, creditors voted to place Creativemass Enterprises into Creditors' Voluntary Liquidation, with Hogan and Sprowles continuing as Joint Liquidators.
 The entity was renamed A.C.N.
 619 665 628 Pty Ltd (In Liquidation).

 Following the Australian administration, the remaining Creativemass Group entities had no operations.
-For 15 months, Ulrich—the sole remaining director—oversaw a holding company with no operations, employees, or revenue; potential assets depended on Australian liquidation dividends.
+For 15 months, Ulrich — the sole remaining director — oversaw a holding company with no operations, employees, or revenue; potential assets depended on Australian liquidation dividends.
 In June 2024, the Australian Liquidators declared their first interim dividend of over $2 million.
 The dividend created distributable funds, but the unresolved Note-to-Equity Conversion dispute left creditor entitlements contested.

-With distributable assets now in hand, Creativemass needed a court process to resolve competing claims.
+With distributable assets in hand, Creativemass needed a court process to resolve competing claims.
 On October 4, 2024, the company entered a Trust and Assignment Agreement with Novo Advisors to pursue an Assignment for the Benefit of Creditors (ABC) under Delaware law.
 Claudia Z. Springer, a Principal at Novo Advisors with over 40 years of restructuring experience, would serve as assignee.
-The ABC petition (Case No. 2024-1131-PAF) was filed in Delaware Chancery Court on November 1, 2024, but on November 19, 2024, the court denied the petition in a one-page order, questioning whether an assignment proceeding was appropriate given that Creativemass's assets exceeded its liabilities on paper.
+The ABC petition (Case No. 2024-1131-PAF) was filed in Delaware Chancery Court on November 1, 2024, but on November 19, 2024, the court denied the petition in a one-page order, questioning whether an assignment proceeding was appropriate given that Creativemass's assets exceeded its liabilities.

-The U.S. Trustee Objection
+The U.S. Trustee Objection and Plan Confirmation

-Additional objections targeted Plan Sections 9.1 and 9.2, which enjoined parties from filing proofs of claim and automatically deemed all filed proofs "objected to and disallowed" without further court action—provisions the U.S. Trustee argued violated Section 501(a) and Section 502(a).
-Section 8.6 of the plan provided that distributions to unlocated shareholders would be forfeited to located shareholders, which the U.S. Trustee contended contradicted Section 347(a).
-The plan also limited court oversight of professional fees to the Confirmation Date rather than the Effective Date.
+Claims disallowance.
+Plan Sections 9.1 and 9.2 enjoined parties from filing proofs of claim and automatically deemed all filed proofs "objected to and disallowed" without further court action — provisions the U.S. Trustee argued violated Section 501(a) (the right to file claims) and Section 502(a) (the presumption of allowance).

-In their May 22, 2025 brief in support of confirmation, the Debtors responded that CRO Springer acted independently of Ulrich's influence; that the good faith inquiry concerns the plan proposal itself, not pre-bankruptcy conduct; that Ulrich's noteholder claim received the same treatment as all other unsecured noteholders; that the conversion was proper under the Convertible Note Agreement's automatic conversion provisions; that converted noteholders voted unanimously to accept the plan; and that litigating the conversion's validity would consume estate resources.
-On May 29, 2025, Judge Mary F. Walrath overruled all objections and confirmed the plan consensually under Section 1191(a).
+In their May 22, 2025 Brief in Support of confirmation, the Debtors responded that CRO Springer acted independently of Ulrich's influence; that the good faith inquiry concerns the plan proposal itself, not pre-bankruptcy conduct; that Ulrich's noteholder claim received the same treatment as all other unsecured noteholders; that the conversion was proper under the Convertible Note Agreement's automatic conversion provisions; that converted noteholders voted unanimously to accept the plan; and that litigating the conversion's validity would consume estate resources.
+The Debtors described the U.S. Trustee's objections as "misguided, legally incorrect, or insufficient."

 Plan Structure and Creditor Treatment